gotojohn/MAB-Integration-With-CM/README.md

 # Installation
 SCCM/MEMCM
 1. Create a Query in SCCM/MEMCM for all the approved MAC-adresses (Will require som filtering).
-Include properties from the computer that will be used to make a description.
+Include properties from the computer that will be used to create a description.
 2. Create/Define a restricted "Service" User (1) to run the Query.

 AD